clanggoo/BlenderIssues/README.md

-Download Donut.blend to reproduce the issue:
+Download Donut.blend to reproduce the issue